-A single lens reflex camera that captures digital images.
+A single lens reflex (SLR) camera that captures digital images.

 DPI (Dots per Inch)

-The effective pixels of a sensor are a measurement of the number of pixels of a sensor that actively record the photographic image.
-As an example, a camera might hold a sensor that contains 10.5 megapixels, but an effective pixel count of 10.2 megapixels.
-The reason for this discrepancy is that digital imaging sensors have to dedicate a certain percentage of available pixels to establish a black reference point.
+Effective Pixels is a measurement of the number of pixels that actively record the photographic image within a sensor.
+As an example, a camera might hold a sensor containing 10.5 megapixels, but they have an effective pixel count of 10.2 megapixels.
+This discrepancy is due to the fact that digital imaging sensors have to dedicate a certain percentage of available pixels to establish a black reference point.
 These pixels are usually arranged frame-like, along the edge of the sensor, out of range of the recorded image.

 Electronic Viewfinder (EVF)

 An electronic viewfinder digitally replicates the field of view of the area captured by the camera lens.
-While once considered a poor replacement for optical viewfinders, newer EVFs containing a million-plus pixels and faster refresh times have become quite accurate, and in many cases, approach the clarity levels of optical finders.
+While once considered a poor replacement for optical viewfinders, newer EVFs containing a million-plus pixels and faster refresh times have become quite accurate, in many cases approaching the clarity levels of optical finders.
 An advantage of EVFs is their ability to display exposure data and grids on demand.